 Homemade Biscuits and Sausage Gravy

 Or try serving this gravy over freshly baked lard biscuits if you happen to have some lard on hand.

-Plate of fluffy biscuits topped with gravy, ready to eat.
+Plate with homemade biscuits and creamy sausage gravy, ready to eat.

+Homemade Biscuits and Sausage Gravy